berksudan/OTMISC-Topic-Modeling-Tool/README.md

 ## Introduction

+This project is developed by Computer Science and Mathematics master students at TUM (Technical University of Munich) for the course "Master's Practical Course - Machine Learning for Natural Language Processing Applications" in SS22 (Summer Semester 2022).
+Since this project is still in its infancy, we suggest those who want to use this project to be careful.

+* **Project Advisors:**
+    * PhD Candidate (M.Sc.)
+Miriam Anschütz
+    * PhD Candidate (M.Sc.)
+Ahmed Mosharafa
-**Project Scope:**
+* **Project Scope:**

-* Evaluating different Topic Modeling algorithms on short/long text dataset
+    * Evaluating different Topic Modeling algorithms on short/long text dataset.
     * Drawing observations on the applicability of certain algorithms’ clusters to different types of datasets.
     * Having an outcome including metric-based evaluation, as well as, human based evaluation to the algorithms.

 ## Contributors